mahegz/mahegz.github.io/_pages/cv.md

 Work experience
 ======

-* (2023-now) Student Researcher, CMAP, Polytechnique
+*Summer 2023-now: Student Researcher, CMAP, Polytechnique

  Under the supervision of Prof. Aymeric Dieuleveut, I am working on research projects related to federated optimization.
 In particular, this work tackles methods of leverag new compression schemes to achieve differential privacy, Langevin dynamics, and smoothing.
 In addition, I am also working on new algorithms extending the gradient-based aggregation schemes used in federated optimization to optimization problems that are no inherentely gradient-based such as EM algorithms.